ckeditor/ckeditor4-docs/docs/guide/dev/features/mentions/README.md

 ## Usage

-The mentions plugin shows dropdown with available options every time when user types matching text preceded by a _marker_ sign.
+The mentions plugin shows a dropdown with available options every time when user types matching text preceded by a _marker_ sign.

 {@img assets/img/mentions_01.png Using mentions to get user hints.}